semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 @## Description

+**Bar chart** is a method to visualize distribution of values by category for value comparison.
+A bar chart can be [vertical]((/data-display/bar-chart/) or horizontal.

+> 💡 **Difference from Histogram chart**
+>
+> Bar chart displays distribution of data sets by quality categories.
+>
+> Histogram charts are used to display distribution of data sets: how often values fall into quantitative ranges.

+Important points to keep in mind when presenting data as a bar chart:

+- Always start the Y-axis from zero.
+- The axes should be clear to the user from the chart name.
+However, in cases where the graph name is not enough, you can denote the axes.
+- Don't use too many colors to represent values.
+One color or shades of the same color shall be sufficient for your tasks.
+However, you can always select a value if necessary.

+@## Usage

 **Horizontal bars are best used when:**

 - the names of compared values are long (for example, names of categories or countries);